cau-se/titan-ccp/kubernetes/README.md

 # Titan Control Center

-This directory contains all configuration files to run the Titan Control Center in Kubernetes.
+This directory contains all configuration files to deploy the Titan Control Center in Kubernetes.

-The following components are required to start the Control Center.
-First, Kafka and the databases should be started.
-Afterwards the respective microservices can be executed.

 ## Installation of external dependencies